 \subsubsection{Class polynomials of the affine Hecke algebra}

 A recent breakthrough of He establishes a connection between the dimensions of affine Deligne--Lusztig varieties and the degrees of class polynomials of affine Hecke algebras \cite{HeAnnals}.
-Class polynomials for affine Hecke algebras were introduced by He and Nie in~\cite{HeNie12}, where the authors prove results analogous to those obtained by Geck and Pfeiffer~\cite{GeckPfeiffer} for class polynomials of Hecke algebras associated to finite Weyl groups.
+Class polynomials for affine Hecke algebras were introduced by He and Nie in~\cite{HeNie12}, where the authors prove results analogous to those obtained by Geck and Pfeiffer for class polynomials of Hecke algebras associated to finite Weyl groups~\cite{GeckPfeiffer}.

 The Hecke algebra $H$ for the affine Weyl group $\aW$ is a $\Z[v,v^{-1}]$-algebra with basis $\{ T_x : x \in \aW \}$ and certain defining relations.
-Given $x \in \aW$ and a $\sigma$-conjugacy class $[b]$, where $b \in G(F)$, the class polynomial $f_{x,[b]}$ lies in $\Z[v,v^{-1}]$ and is a polynomial in $\Z[v- v^{-1}]$.
-We give its precise definition in Section~\ref{sec:Applications}.
+Given $x \in \aW$ and a $\sigma$-conjugacy class $[b]$ where $b \in G(F)$, the class polynomial $f_{x,[b]}$ lies in $\Z[v,v^{-1}]$ and is a polynomial in $\Z[v- v^{-1}]$.
+We review the precise definition in Section~\ref{sec:Applications}.
 Class polynomials can be constructed inductively, but in a way which makes it difficult to determine their degree.

 Yang~\cite{Yang} has recently computed the class polynomials in type $\tilde A_2$ and hence used He's results from~\cite{HeAnnals} to prove Conjecture~\ref{Conj_GHKR} in this case.
 These computations are difficult even in type $\tilde A_2$, and it is well-known that the combinatorial complexity for such computations increases considerably as rank grows.
 However, by combining our main theorems with the work of He~\cite{HeAnnals}, we easily obtain the following conclusions about the degrees of certain class polynomials.
-The next result is proved as Theorem~\ref{T:ClassShrunken}, and uses our Theorem~\ref{Shrunken}.
+The next result is proved as Theorem~\ref{T:ClassShrunken}, and uses Theorem~\ref{Shrunken}.